HOW TO CHOOSE SMOKE DETECTOR?

 3) DUAL SENSOR SMOKE DETECTORS

-Dual-sensor smoke detectors combine ionization and photoelectric technology to detect both flaming and smoldering fires, offering you the best protection and saving you the hassle of installing two separate smoke detectors.
+Dual-sensor smoke detectors combine ionization and photoelectric technology to detect both flaming and smouldering fires, offering you the best protection and saving you the hassle of installing two separate smoke detectors.

 Things to Be Consider Before Choose Your Smoke Detector